psu-online-education/bls-data-conversion/README.md

      - Option 2 (MKTGA, Actions): new file/version created in SharePoint, webhook triggered to pull into data-intake branch
 2. Initial conversion/validation
    - (Actions) .xlsx is converted to .json, create intake artifact
+   - Filtering?
+Luke has some unused code in lambda.
+Anything else?
+Create an unaltered atrifact in addition.
+   - total_emp: currently format as text with thousands separators -> number format (trim field for legacy?)
    - (Actions) validate .json
    - (Actions, if valid) create pull request on data-test/main branch
 3. Move intake data to test